 It’s important to note that you need certain ROMs (game files) for these emulators; however, many ROMs available online are pirated content, so we do not advise readers to download them.

-As marketed by the developers, Mesen is a high-performing NES (Nintendo Entertainment System) and Famicom emulator system which allows users to enjoy classic games exclusive to early Nintendo consoles.
+As marketed by the developers, Mesen is a high-performing NES (Nintendo Entertainment System) and Famicom emulator system that allows users to enjoy classic games exclusive to early Nintendo consoles.

 Features of Mesen